Neuw84/CValue-TermExtraction/README.md

 CValue-TermExtraction
 =====================

-A free Java 8 (sorry but at least you will need to upgrade your JDK) implementation of the C-Value algorithm based on this paper:
+A free Java 8 implementation of the C-Value algorithm based on this paper:

 http://personalpages.manchester.ac.uk/staff/sophia.ananiadou/ijodl2000.pdf